 THE TAP 3

+The Thornton Adjustable Positioner 3 (TAP 3) is an oral appliance that looks similar to an athletic mouthguard.
+It features two trays that fit snugly over your upper and lower arches.
 The trays work together to prevent soft tissue from collapsing into the airway while you sleep.
 This alleviates your sleep apnea symptoms, allowing you to breathe freely throughout the night.

 Frequently Asked Questions